YOUR FRENCH STAY

 4. AVAILABILITY

 This contract is made under the assumption that the property and facilities are available as published for the dates stated.
-In the highly unlikely event that it is not available due to events arising outside of the control of the Homeowner that cause the Homeowner to cancel the booking.
+In the improbable event that it is not available due to events arising outside of the control of the Homeowner that cause the Homeowner to cancel the booking.
 The Guest will be notified as soon as possible and is entitled to a full refund of all monies paid.
-The Guest will not have as a result any further claims against the Homeowner.
+The Guest will not have any further claims against the Homeowner.

 5. RENTAL PERIOD/DATES OF RENTAL

-The period of rental begins at 5 pm on the stated Check-in date and ends at 10 am on the Check-out date.
-Changes to these times are at the discretion of the Homeowner and may be subject to additional charges.
+The rental period begins at 5 pm on the stated Check-in date and ends at 10 am on the Check-out date.
+Changes to these times are at the Homeowner's discretion and may incur additional charges.

-The dates of rental are stipulated in the contract.
-It is the Guest’s responsibility to be aware of and adhere to these dates and arrival/departure outside these dates will not be accepted.
-It is permittable that Guests may arrive on a later date/depart on an earlier date within their contractual rental period.
-Should this be the case the Homeowner is not obligated to refund the shortened stay.
+The rental dates are stipulated in the contract.
+It is the Guest’s responsibility to be aware of and adhere to these dates, and arrival/departure outside these dates will not be accepted.
+It is permissible that Guests may arrive on a later date/depart on an earlier date within their contractual rental period.
+Should this be the case, the Homeowner is not obligated to refund the shortened stay.

-Should a Guest make an error in their booking date, reasonable changes are at the discretion of the Homeowner. otherwise, the rules of cancellation will apply as per term 10.
+Should a Guest make an error in their booking date, reasonable changes are at the Homeowner's discretion.
+Otherwise, the cancellation rules set out in term 10 will apply.

 6. RENTAL RULES

-The Guest agrees to always abide by the Rental Rules while at the property which includes anyone else invited by the said Guest.
+The Guest agrees to always abide by the Rental Rules while on the property, including any other guests invited by the Guest.

 7. ACCESS